dsc-courses/practice.dsc80.com/problems/sp22-final/sp22-final-q07.md

 1. What does `len(re.findall(exp_1, song_str))` evaluate to?

-    # BEGIN SOLN

-    `"\backslashb"` matches "word boundaries\", which are any locations that separate words.
-As such, there are 4 matches --- `["doja", "cat", "you", "right"]`.

-    # END SOLN

 2. What does `len(re.findall(exp_2, song_str))` evaluate to?

-    # BEGIN SOLN

-    The 3 matches are `[" cat", " you", " right"]`.

-    # END SOLN

 3. What does `len(re.findall(exp_3, song_str))` evaluate to?

 # BEGIN SOLN

+    1. `"\backslashb"` matches "word boundaries\", which are any locations that separate words.
+As such, there are 4 matches --- `["doja", "cat", "you", "right"]`.

+    2. The 3 matches are `[" cat", " you", " right"]`.

-    This was quite tricky!
+    3. This was quite tricky!
 The key is remembering that `re.findall` only finds **non-overlapping matches** (if you look at the solutions to the above two parts, none of the matches overlapped).
-Reading from left to right, there is only a single non-overlapping match:
+Reading from left to right, there is only a single non-overlapping match: `"cat"`.
-    `" cat "`.
 Sure, `" you "` also matches the pattern, but since the space after `"cat"` was already "found\" by `re.findall`, it cannot be included in any future matches.

 # END SOLN

 # END SUBPROB